Find high-impact companies backed by verified customer data Explore 60dB Signal

 Caravela, a specialty coffee exporter in Colombia, supports farmers by paying them directly through bank transfers.
 60 Decibels conducted phone surveys with 279 of these farmers – here's what we found.

 Caravela Coffee, a specialty coffee exporter in Colombia, connects small-scale farmers with global markets through a focus on quality, transparency, and sustainability.
 Caravela supports farmers by paying them directly through bank transfers.
-60 Decibels conducted phone surveys with 279 coffee farmers.
+60 Decibels conducted phone surveys with 279 coffee growers.
 The farmers were selected from a contact base of 1,003 farmers who had been paid by Caravela in the most recent season using a random sampling approach.

 64%